arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

 # Add IAM role to Amazon EKS Cluster

 This script shows how to attach an IAM role from a _destination_ AWS user to access EKS cluster created by a _source_ AWS user.
-The

 ## Destination User